 Brad Keselowski will be in the NASCAR Hall of Fame one day in the future.
-At 37 years old, his accomplishments of 35 Cup Series wins and the 2012 championship already make him worthy.
+At 38 years old, his accomplishments of 35 Cup Series wins and the 2012 championship already make him worthy.
 And he’s nowhere close to being finished.
-His move to Roush Fenway last month proved that.
+His move to Roush Fenway, now RFK Racing, in July 2021 proved that.

-In a new interview with Kyle Petty, Keselowski talked about a wide range of topics, including how he’s always been treated as an “outsider” in NASCAR circles and why he believes fighting is sometimes necessary.
+In an August 2021 interview with Kyle Petty, Keselowski talked about a wide range of topics, including how he’s always been treated as an “outsider” in NASCAR circles and why he believes fighting is sometimes necessary.

 Brad Keselowski raced to a Hall of Fame-worthy career

 Brad Keselowski started his career on the path of so many other underfunded drivers.
 He raced in the Truck Series for the family team in 2005 before it suspended operations.
 In 2007, the same thing happened on a different team with the Xfinity Series.
 Enter Dale Earnhardt Jr.

 Keselowski joined JR Motorsports late in 2007, and it changed his career trajectory.
 With a quality car, crew, and equipment, he displayed his talent, winning twice in 2008.
 After another successful season with Earnhardt’s team, Keselowski made the switch to Penske Racing for a full-time schedule in both the Xfinity Series and Cup Series in 2010.

 He’s been a top Cup driver since, winning 34 times, including a Southern 500, Brickyard 400, and Coca-Cola 600.
 He has been in contention to win the season title on multiple occasions but managed to do it only once in 2012.
 He came close in 2020 but finished second.

 Keselowski said fighting is a necessary part of NASCAR